PDC-support/hpc-intro-retired/_episodes/04-login.md

 > or for more details:
 >
 > ```
-> [tegner]$ cat /proc/meminfo free -m
+> [tegner]$ cat /proc/meminfo
 > ```
+> > *Take home message:* The login node is a shared and limited resource with many concurrent users.
+> > It should not be used for any demanding calculations!
 > {: .bash}
 {: .challenge}

-> *Take home message:* The login node is a shared and limited resource with many concurrent users.
-> It should not be used for any demanding calculations!

 > ## Transfering files to and from PDC